Zoem

 separate macro packages from zoem package

-man and FAQ macros depend on ascii character encoding (in specifying filter rules)
+UNIX manual and FAQ macros depend on ascii character encoding (in specifying filter rules)

 printf, substr, length, split, pack macros (requires demand first)